Tips on Becoming a Self-taught DeveloperUpdated on · 12 min read|

 Get good foundations instead of going straight for frameworks

 Try answering questions on Stack Overflow

-Aspiring software engineers find themselves in quite a privileged position when learning to program as it can be done without a university degree and there are plenty of free resources online.
-However, this creates issues on its own, such as where to begin, how to stay on track, and what to learn.
-In this post, I tried to briefly describe my experience and the choices I've made with the hope to make it at least that bit easier for those considering getting into the field.
+Aspiring software engineers find themselves in quite a privileged position when learning programming as it can be done without a university degree and there are plenty of free resources online.
+However, this creates issues on its own, such as were to begin, how to stay on track and what to learn.
+In this post I tried to briefly describe my experience and the choices I've made with a hope to make it at least that bit easier fo those considering getting into the field.

 P.S.: Are you looking for a reliable and user-friendly hosting solution for your website or blog?
 Cloudways is a managed cloud platform that offers hassle-free and high-performance hosting experience.
 With 24/7 support and a range of features, Cloudways is a great choice for any hosting needs.